Katanin: Function in plants

 Katanin is also found to have similar functions in higher plants.
 The form and structure of a plant cell is determined by the rigid cell wall, which contains highly organized cellulose, the orientation of which is affected by microtubules that serve to guide the deposition of forming fibers.
 The orientation of the cellulose microfibrils within the cell wall is determined by the microtubules, which are aligned perpendicular to the major axis of cell expansion.
 Because plant cells lack traditional centrosomes, katanin accumulates at the nuclear envelope during pre-prophase and prophase, where the spindle microtubules are forming.

 During cell elongation, microtubules must adjust their orientation constantly to keep up with the increasing cell length.
 This constant change in microtubule organization was proposed to be performed by the rapid disassembly, assembly, and translocation of microtubules.
 Recently, mutations in the plant katanin homologue have been shown to alter transitions in microtubule organization, which, in turn, cause impairments in the proper deposition of cellulose and hemicellulose.
 This is presumed to be caused by the plant cell's lack of ability to regulate microtubule lengths.

-There is no homologue for the p80 katanin regulatory subunit.
+The p80 katanin regulatory subunit is encoded by four genes in Arabidopsis.
 Therefore, a His-tagged At-p60 was made to describe its functions in plants.
 The His-At-p60 can sever microtubules in vitro in the presence of ATP.
 It directly interacts with microtubules in co-sedimentation assays.
 The ATPase activity was stimulated in a non-hyperbolic way.
 ATP hydrolysis is stimulated at a low tubulin/At-p60 ratio and inhibited at higher ratios.
 The low ratios favor the katanin subunit interactions, whereas the high ratios show impairment.
 The At-p60 can oligomerize like the ones in animals.
 The At-p60 interacts directly with microtubules, whereas the animal p60 bind via their N-termini.
 The N-terminal part of p60 is not well conserved between the plant and animal kingdoms.